-Using mouthrinse reduces plaque and gingivitis more than toothbrushing aloneFebruary 19th, 2013 in Dentistry /
+Using mouthrinse reduces plaque and gingivitis more than toothbrushing aloneFebruary 19, 2013 in Medicine & Health / Dentistry

 New research published in the January/February 2013 issue of General Dentistry, the peer-reviewed clinical journal of the Academy of General Dentistry (AGD), indicates that the use of a germ-killing mouthrinse in addition to regular toothbrushing can significantly reduce plaque and gingivitis, more so than brushing alone.